azikoss/bandit_summaries/docs/4_stochastic_bandits.md

 We defined regret as an expectation.
 If it is desired to measure the variance of the regret caused by randomness, regret can be defined as a **random regret** <img src="https://render.githubusercontent.com/render/math?math=\widetilde{R_n} = n\mu^{*} - \sum_{t=1}^{n}X_t"> or as a **pseudo regret** <img src="https://render.githubusercontent.com/render/math?math=R_n = n\mu^{*} - \sum_{t=1}^{n}u_{A_t}">.
 Since  <img src="https://render.githubusercontent.com/render/math?math=\widetilde{R_n}"> is influenced by the noise <img src="https://render.githubusercontent.com/render/math?math=X_t - u_{A_t}">, **pseudo-regret appears to be a better** performance measure of a bandit policy.

 ## Follow the Leader (Code)
 Follow-the-leader (or so called greedy algorithm) is an simple policy that chooses each action once and then chooses the action with the largest observed average reward so far.
 The goal of the exercise 4.8 from the book is to implement this algorithm.
-The implementation goes as follows:
+The implementation goes as follows (see it in [github](https://github.com/azikoss/bandit_summaries/blob/main/policy/follow_the_leader.py)):

 ```python
 def FollowTheLeader(bandit, n):